gpetuhov/SampleDeepLinking/README.md

 # SampleDeepLinking
 The very basics of deep links in Android apps.

+## Instructions
+- Install the app
-Open html file from html folder in the browser on mobile device.
-Click on the link.
-This sample app will open.
+- Open html file from html folder in the browser on mobile device
+- Click on the link
+- The app will open

 ## Requirements
 * Android Studio 3.6 Canary 5